Skip to content

 Inflation Calculator

-This inflation calculator estimates how rising prices affect future costs and purchasing power over a selected time period.
+What will your money be worth in the future?
+This inflation calculator estimates how rising prices affect future costs and purchasing power over a selected period, using a constant annual rate such as the long-run CPI average.

 Quick answer